TanStack/router/docs/framework/react/dx-design-decisions.md

 > So, what's the best way to define my routes?

-What we found to be the best way to define your routes is to abstract the definition of the route configuration into a separate file which is then added into a route-tree that is then passed into the `createRouter` function.
+What we found to be the best way to define your routes is to abstract the definition of the route configuration outside of the route-tree.
+Then stitch together your route configurations into a single cohesive route-tree that is then passed into the `createRouter` function.

 You can read more about [code-based routing](/docs/framework/react/guide/code-based-routing) to see how to define your routes in this way.